The willingness to keep learning is, I think, the most important thing about trying to be good at anything. You never want to stop learning.

 Meaning

-The message behind “The willingness to keep learning is, I think, the most important thing about trying to be good at anything.
-You never want to stop learning.” revolves around wisdom.
-It suggests that wisdom grows through experience, making it relatable to many people's experiences.
+In the quote “The willingness to keep learning is, I think, the most important thing about trying to be good at anything.
+You never want to stop learning.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that understanding takes time.

 Theme